HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 ![Alt text](Assets/images/left.jpg)

 > [!NOTE]
+> - Batch 2 units will be available to order on [Tindie](https://www.tindie.com/products/honeyhoneytrading/esp32-marauder-double-barrel-5g/) from 11 August 2025, and will ship out on Monday, 18 August 2025.
+> - Latest Update: 09 August 2025 by Jay & Anson @ Honey Honey Team - fixing mirror error on GPS setting, 2nd batch availablility and hardware update on the refresher.
-> - Latest update: 19 June 2025 by Anson @ Honey Honey Team
+> - Second update: 19 June 2025 by Anson @ Honey Honey Team
 > - First version: 17 June 2025 by John @ Honey Honey Team
 > - All procedures and descriptions related to the Flipper Zero herein were validated using Momentum Firmware, version < MNTM-010 30-04-2025 >.